Xargusget/x-argus-tiktok-algorithm/README.md

 # x-argus-tiktok-algorithm
-Ready to buy the x-argus generation algorithm, or access to the api that generates the argus. write to me in telegram : @getxarg
+Ready to buy the x-argus generation algorithm, or access to the api that generates the argus.
+Write to me in telegram : @getxarg